iacob28/Bash_SSH_Script/README.md

 # Bash_SSH_Script
-**This is a bash script to manage multiple linux servers for an easy connection over ssh to a specific server**
+This is a bash script to manage multiple linux servers for an easy connection over ssh to a specific server

-## 1. You must to grant **execute** right for the script to run in the terminal :
+## 1. You must grant **execute** right for the script to run in the terminal :

 ```bash